 Organized by the University of Saskatchewan Ukrainian Students’ Association (USUSA) in partnership with the Prairie Centre for the Study of Ukrainian Heritage, this year’s showcase was held on the evening of February 5, 2019.
 Three undergraduate students delivered presentations: Tiana Kirstein, Matthew Selinger, and Adrian Aquino.

-Matthew Selinger delivered remarks on the historical tension that exists around the issue of Ukrainian nationalism and anti-semitism, which is being exploited by Russia in its conflict with Ukraine.
-He argued that by addressing the record of Ukraine’s turbulent past Ukrainian democracy and its modern nationalist ethic would be strengthened in its conflict with Russia.
+Matthew Selinger delivered remarks on the historical tension existing around Ukrainian nationalism and anti-semitism, which is currently being exploited by the Russian government in its ongoing conflict with Ukraine.
+He argued that, by addressing Ukraine’s turbulent past, Ukrainian democracy and its modern patriotic ethic could be strengthened in the conflict with Russia.

-Finally, Mr. Aquino examined the factors that have led to the recent Ukraine crisis, arguing Russia’s distorted perception of its national identity (linked as it is to an imperial past) and Vladimir Putin’s’ desire to restore Russia as a global superpower have placed it on a collision course with both Ukraine and the West.
-He further explored the issue of international sanctions and how Russian aggression will penultimately fail in an increasingly globalized political environment.
+Finally, Mr. Aquino examined factors that have led to the recent Ukraine crisis, arguing that Russia’s distorted perception of national identity (linked as it is to an imperial past) along with President Vladimir Putin’s desire to restore Russia as a global superpower, have placed the nation on a collision course with both Ukraine and the West.
+He further explored the issue of international sanctions, and how Russian aggression will ultimately fail in an increasingly globalized political environment.